stevleibelt/incubator/component/php/generic_event_handler/README.md

 # features

 * uses a generic event class to increase interoperability
-* generic event transporter (bus, rest, runtime)
+* generic event transporter (bus, rest, runtime) (separate packages later one)
-* priority support
-* event propagation can be stopped
-* promises
 * event emitter
 * event dispatcher
 * event loop
+* promises
 * co-routines
-* logs events in an audit.log or event.log
+* logs events in an audit.log or event.log (separate package)
+* to discuss
+    * priority support (49 is default, 0 is most unimportant, 99 is most important)
+    * event propagation can be stopped

 # terms